Keyboard shortcuts

 Module 6’s key takeaway said it: “Stablecoins are the ultimate integration test.”
 This capstone is that test.

 This is not a guided exercise.
 You built scaffolded exercises in M1-M8.
 This is different — you’ll design the architecture, make trade-offs, and own every decision.
-The curriculum provides architectural guidance, design considerations, and deep dives on new concepts.
+The module provides architectural guidance, design considerations, and deep dives on new concepts.
 The implementation is yours.

 💡 Concept: The Stablecoin Landscape: Where Your Protocol Sits